tiburona/likhtik_scripts/spike_data_processing/README.md

 ### Procedures you can run

+### Plots

-All plotting functions can generate plots at multiple levels of the data hierarchy -- usually Group, Animal, and Unit.
+The plotting functions that have the form plot_<data_type> can generate plots at multiple levels of the data hierarchy -- Group, Animal, and Unit (or UnitPair for cross-correlation/cross-correlogram).
 The higher levels are averaged over the lower ones.
+Starting with "plot_group_stats" in the following list, plots are currently enabled only at the group level.

 - plot_psth: plots the peri-stimulus time histogram of firing rates
 ![a sample psth plot by groups](sample_images/psth_group.png)
 - plot_autocorrelation: plots the autocorrelation of a firing rate series
-- plot_autocorrelogram: plots the Phy-style histogram of firing in the vicinity of other spikes
+- plot_autocorrelogram*: plots the Phy-style histogram of firing in the vicinity of other spikes
 - plot_spectrum: plot a frequency-domain spectrum of the time series from any other data type in the experiment
-- plot_cross_correlation: plot pairwise cross correlation of different units, either individually or averaged over types of unit pairs
+- plot_cross_correlation: plot pairwise cross correlation of different units (from the same animal), either individually or averaged over types of unit pairs
-- plot_cross_correlogram: plot the analogous Phy-style cross-correlogram
+- plot_cross_correlogram*: plot the analogous Phy-style cross-correlogram
 - plot_group_stats: a graph with the data series for groups overlaid on each other as line plots, and significance markers to show in which time bins post hoc significance tests differ significantly from each other.

-TODO: insert all the lfp options here
+- mrl_rose_plot: a polar histogram of angles of the LFP signal in a given frequency range at the moment at which a unit fired (not strictly MRL, that is Mean Resultant Length, but rather a different way of visualizing the underlying phase data -- as counts)
+- mrl_heat_map: a heat map on a grid of dimensions period x frequency, displaying frequency values at finer granularity.
+- mrl_bar_plot: a bar plot of MRL values, by group, period type, and neuron type
+- unit_upregulation_pie_chart: generates pie charts, one per group, showing the percentage of units whose data were up or down regulated, or showed no change.
+- neuron_type_scatterplot: make a scatterplot of firing rate versus full-width half minimum for every unit in the experiment, color-coded by neuron type.
+- plot_waveforms: make a superimposed graph of mean extracted waveforms from individual neurons, color-coded by neuron type

+There is also a [figures](/figures) directory that contains code for a custom figure (which also contains a demonstration of plots extracted from Phy).

+### Spreadsheet

 - make_spreadsheet: outputs a CSV file with any combination of calculations from data from the same experiment.
 When multiple kinds of calculations are done, they are merged into a single spreadsheet by the values they have in common.

-There is also a [figures](/figures) directory that contains code for a custom figure (which also contains a demonstration of plots extracted from Phy, using the [PhyInterface](/phy_interface.py) class, which isn't yet integrated with the main code.
+In addition to the data types discussed in the context of plots, your spreadsheet can also include power, which is extracted from the LFP raw data via the multitaper time-frequency cross spectrogram program, implemented in Matlab, and behavior, which is at this writing still specific to a specific format of percent freezing data and has not yet been abstracted.

 * note that I've adopted Phy's usage of "correlogram" and it's not typical of the wider world.